Skip to main content

 Get Care-Provider Data

 The Integration Procedure needs two HTTP Actions.
-The first HTTP Action gets the care-provider data.
+The first HTTP Action gets the care provider data.

-HTTP Action to retrieve care-provider data
+HTTP Action to retrieve care provider data

-To create this action, drag an HTTP Action (1) into the Structure Panel.
 Choose the HTTP method, such as GET, PUT, POST, or DELETE.
 In this case, you need to get the data related to care providers from the HTTP Path, so enter the URL in the HTTP Path field (2).
 Then set HTTP Method (3) to GET.

 Get Time-Slot Data